tomwillfixit/helloworld/README.md

-# HelloWorld Walkthrough using Docker 1.12
+# HelloWorld using docker 1.12

 ![1.12](img/dcon.jpg)

-Amongst the announcements at DockerCon 2016 last week was the pending release of Docker 1.12.
+Among the announcements at DockerCon 2016 last week was the pending release of Docker 1.12.
 This release includes 2 significant new features : Swarm Mode and Services.

 More details on the official blog :

 https://blog.docker.com/2016/06/docker-1-12-built-in-orchestration/

-Swarm Mode and Services

 ## Swarm mode